tfabris/BlueGigaEmpeg/README.txt

    connected.
 It needs to be connected any time you do firmware updates to the WT32i chip.

+ - Make sure that 470uF capacitor C16 is soldered onto the BetzTechnik WT32i
+   Bluetooth board.
+It needs to be connected any time you do firmware updates.

  - Make sure the Bluetooth breakout board is fully disconnected from the Arduino and all of its related electronics modules which are part of this assembly.
 Upgrade will not work if it is connected to Arduino serial port.